 In order to establish reasonable certainty with respect to our estimated proved reserves, we employ technologies that have been demonstrated to yield results with consistency and repeatability.
 The technical data used in the estimation of our proved reserves include, but are not limited to, electrical logs, radioactivity logs, core analyses, geologic maps and available downhole and production data, seismic data and well test data.
-Generally, crude oil and natural gas reserves are estimated using, as appropriate, one or more of these available methods: producing wells with sufficient production history are estimated using appropriate decline curves or other performance relationships.
+Generally, crude oil and natural gas reserves are estimated using, as appropriate, one or more of these available methods: production decline curve analysis, analogy to similar reservoirs or volumetric calculations.
+Reserves attributable to producing wells with sufficient production history are estimated using appropriate decline curves or other performance relationships.
 Reserves attributable to producing wells with limited production history and for undeveloped locations are estimated using performance from analogous wells in the surrounding area and technical data to assess the reservoir continuity.
 In some instances, particularly in connection with exploratory discoveries, analogous performance data is not available, requiring us to rely primarily on volumetric calculations to determine reserve quantities.
 Volumetric calculations are primarily based on data derived from geologic-based seismic interpretation, open-hole logs and completion flow data.
 When using production decline curve analysis or analogy to estimate proved reserves, we limit our estimates to the quantities of crude oil derived through volumetric calculations.